Tough interview questions - how to handle them

 What kinds of people rub you the wrong way?

-Danger.
-You shouldn't admit much here.
+You should NOT admit much here.
 It would be safe, however, to say something like, "People who loudly claim they are going to do something and then fail to produce" or "people who have a preconceived notion that a task can only be done a certain way."